 Don't make jokes

 While a name you've never heard before might sound all shits and giggles to you, for many of us, it's no laughing matter.
-"People had been calling me 'Oz-gay' [in elementary school]," Ozge explains, "so when I went on to high school, I was determined to get people to pronounce my name correctly, but a boy that I was partnered up with just gave up and blurted out 'Elizabeth!'
+"People had been calling me 'Oz-gay' [at primary school]," Ozge explains, "so when I was on an open day for secondary school, I was determined to get people to pronounce my name correctly, but a boy that I was partnered up with just gave up and blurted out 'Elizabeth'!
 From then on, I just decided that 'Ozzy' was easiest to go by to save several more years of 'Oz-gay' jokes."

 Margherita is a 21-year-old Italian student who is fed up of people making fun of her name.
 "A cashier once made fun of me after I told him my name and said, 'Thank God your parents didn't like chicken tikka otherwise you would have been called 'Chicken Tikka'" she says.
 "It really says something about them that they'll quickly make a joke about my name because it sounds a bit different, but they wouldn't really do that with an English name."
 Ozge and Margherita's experiences are not the norm, but the rule.
 "I once had a teacher call me 'Brigina' by pronouncing it like 'Vagina' but with a Br," Brijiena explained.
 "The whole classroom erupted into laughter, but I was humiliated."